+Yes, you can!
 There is no reason for you to be wary of Purition when taking a prescribed anti-coagulant/blood-thinning medication such as Warfarin to prevent blood clots or treat previous ones.

-The 'K' stands for the German word 'Koagulation', which is this fat soluble vitamin's best-known function and makes it really easy to remember why this nutrient is so important!
+The 'K' stands for the German word 'Koagulation', which is this fat-soluble vitamin's best-known function and makes it really easy to remember why this nutrient is so important!

 Vitamin K has different forms:

-If you are consistent with your daily Vitamin K consumption through food sources such as green leafy vegetables (spinach, kale) and foods such as broccoli, asparagus, Brussel sprouts, soybean or rapeseed oil, adding Purition to your daily diet will not negatively effect Warfarin.
+If you are consistent with your daily vitamin K consumption through food sources such as green leafy vegetables (spinach, kale) and foods such as broccoli, asparagus, Brussel sprouts, soybean or rapeseed oil, adding Purition to your daily diet will not negatively effect Warfarin.

-Please always consult your GP or Dietitian if you have any concerns regarding changing your diet - for example before embarking on a weight-loss journey.
+Please always consult your GP or dietitian if you have any concerns regarding changing your diet, for example before embarking on a weight-loss journey.

-Article written by Barbara Usak - ANutr (Registered Associate Nutritionist)
+The following article has been written by Barbara Usak - ANutr (Registered Associate Nutritionist)